Policy relevance of causal quantities in networks: How should we quantify the effects of an intervention?

 \section{How should we quantify the effects of an intervention?}

 In the case of evaluating the effects of a binary treatment, such as through a randomized experiment, the average treatment effect (ATE) is often the primary quantity of interest (or \emph{estimand}).
 It is sometimes sufficient for decision making.
-Consider a setting where the outcome of each unit $i\in[n]$ depends on its own treatment $Z_i$, so that we observe $Y_i := y_i(Z_i)$; that is, there is ``no interference'' \citep{cox58}.\footnote{We use upper case letters to denote (observed) random variables and boldface letters to denote vectors.} The decision maker has utility that is linear in the average outcome, $U(\vect{z}) = \frac{1}{n} \sum_{i\in[n]} y_i(z_i)$.
-Then, when deciding whether to apply a costless treatment to an entire population or not, the decision maker can simply look at the sign of the $\text{ATE}= \frac{1}{n} \sum_{i\in[n]} y_i(1) - y_i(0)$.
-Even with a costly treatment, the ATE may remain a sufficient summary of the potential outcomes for decision-making, such as choosing among policies governing randomized rollout of a treatment.
-Given known costs of treatment (which may be nonlinear in how many units are treated), the ATE tells the decision-maker what proportion of the population to treat at random.\footnote{Of course, we typically do not know the ATE, but rather have sample data, such as that arising from a randomized experiment or observational data.
+Consider a setting where the outcome of each unit $i\in[n]$ depends on its own treatment $Z_i$, so that we observe $Y_i \triangleq y_i(Z_i)$; that is, there is ``no interference'' \citep{cox58}.\footnote{We use upper case letters to denote (observed) random variables and boldface letters to denote vectors.} Say that a decision maker aims to maximize utilitarian welfare, $W(\vect{z}) \triangleq \avgpi{i\in [n]}{y_i(\vect{Z})}$, where throughout we use $\avgpi{i\in [n]}{h_i}$ to denote averages over a population of units.
+Then, when deciding whether to apply a costless treatment to an entire population or not, the decision maker can simply look at the sign of the $\text{ATE} \triangleq \avgpi{i\in [n]}{y_i(1) - y_i(0)}$.
+Even with a costly treatment, the ATE may remain a sufficient summary of the potential outcomes for decision-making, such as choosing among policies governing randomized allocation of a treatment.
+Given known costs of treatment (which may be nonlinear in how many units are treated), the ATE tells the decision maker what proportion of the population to treat at random in order to maximize expected welfare.\footnote{Of course, we typically do not know the ATE, but rather have sample data, such as that arising from a randomized experiment or observational data.
 Then we have to decide how to make choices under uncertainty and/or ambiguity; see, e.g., \citet{manski2004statistical}.
-In this article, we focus solely on what quantities are of interest, neglecting estimation and inference.}
+In this article, we focus solely on what quantities are of interest, neglecting estimation and inference.} More generally, with an ordinal or continuous treatment, averages of potential outcomes under each possible ``dose'' constitute a dose--response curve and can allow selecting the optimal dose or distribution of doses.

 By contrast, in settings where the units' outcomes are affected by others' treatments, how to quantify effects has been less clear.
-This includes how to study important questions about how changes to communication technologies affect the spread of information, how recommendation and matching algorithms affect market outcomes, and how environmental policy affects public health.
+This includes how to study important questions about how changes to communication technologies affect the spread of information, how environmental policy affects public health, and how recommendation and matching algorithms affect market outcomes.